 Each of these cities bears a unique set of challenges, and sought a fresh face to tackle them.
 Three cities in particular have something else in common, too.
 Even before ballots were cast in Seattle, Provo, and New Orleans, voters were choosing amongst slates of all women (with the exception of one write-in candidate).
 In Seattle, the city needs a mayor who will tackle the affordable housing crisis, and replace Ed Murray—elected in 2013—who resigned in May amid accusations of sexual assault; in Provo, the newly booming city seeks an advocate for smart growth; and New Orleans residents hope their new mayor will follow through with the housing and criminal justice reforms begun under the current mayor, Mitch Landrieu.

 That it has taken so long for these major cities to be helmed by women is perhaps unsurprising.
 The road to City Hall as a female candidate, even when traveled successfully, is not without its bumps—as evidenced by these women’s experiences.
+This year, we may have only seen a net gain of two female mayors in the nation’s 100 largest cities, but that accounts for a 10.5 percent increase since last year, and a 133 percent jump in the last six.
+The pace of women being elected to local office is accelerating, more rapidly than ever.

 “In research as far back as I’ve seen, often women say they want to run for office to get something done, and men want to gain power,” says Erin Loos Cultraro, founder and CEO of She Should Run, an organization that champions female candidates. “[This year], women are still saying those same things—we have to do better—but there’s an increased sense of urgency.”